Actor Kal Penn Donates Celebrity Masterchef Winnings To Palestinian Refugees

 “They’re a lifeline for so many families that have been struggling for decades to meet their basic needs and achieve their rights.”

-The UNRAW provides humanitarian support to Palestinian refugees across the Middle East.
+The UNRWA provides humanitarian support to Palestinian refugees across the Middle East.
 Its American branch is called UNRWA USA.

 Penn sent a series of tweets to his followers urging them to watch the episode and explaining why he was supporting the refugee agency.